mjpritchard/test-decap-help/content/docs/interactive-computing/creating-a-virtual-environment-in-the-notebooks-service.md

 conda run --name name-insert-here python -m ipykernel install --user --name name-insert-here
 {{</command>}}

-### Can get rid of old kernels from the notebook service?
+### Can I get rid of my old kernels from the notebook service?

 Yes.

 To list the names of kernels you have installed, run the following at the